 Just wow.
 Our personal favorite.
 Another totally underrated cut of steak.
 The flap meat steak.
-Comes right from the bottom sirloin and is very coarse grained and therefore full of flavor and juiciness.
+It comes right from the bottom sirloin and is very coarse-grained and therefore full of flavor and juiciness.
 It is very similar to the hanger and the skirt steak.

 For the Morgan Ranch flap meat steak a marinade isn’t required.
 This flap meat steak has plenty of rich, beefy flavor on its own.
 Just a pinch of sea salt and freshly ground pepper while cooking is enough.

 Certified American Purebred Wagyu from the Morgan Ranch is America's finest gourmet beef.
 Award-winning for taste, tenderness, and sustainability.
 Free of hormones, antibiotics, and steroids.
 Free-range pasture-raised with love and care by the Morgans in the heart of Nebraska.
 Preferred by first-class steak houses and several Michelin starred establishments worldwide.
 All images are real images from the family ranch.

 1 pack contains 1 steak

 Shipping & Handling